Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Introduction

 The motivation of this paper is to resolve the above discrepancy.
-We want to interpret the above reduced-degree SCUB in the context of tree-operators, improve it analogously to \NameFernandezProcacci{}'s work and clarify its relation with the already known SCUBs.
+We want to interpret the above reduced-degree SCUB in the context of tree-operators, improve it analogously to Fern\'{a}ndez \& Procacci's work and clarify its relation with the already known SCUBs.
 We present several improvements of the reduced-degree SCUB of increasing strength and complexity.
 All new and known SCUBs arise in an extended tree-operator framework and are specialisations of a strongest SCUB. \\

 The key mathematical technique is a new family of partition schemes of the spanning subgraph complex of a cluster (in the context of a cluster expansion of the partition function).
 These partition schemes encode more of the local structure of a cluster induced by the polymer system.
-This yields tighter relaxations of \NamePenrose{}'s theorem, a classic tree-graph identity.
+This yields tighter relaxations of Penrose's theorem, a classic tree-graph identity.
 An extended tree-operator framework uses the additional information from the tighter relaxation to derive SCUBs with an increased domain.
 We consider this approach to partition schemes and tree-operators amenable to future exploitation.\\